chebishev/XiaomiEuRomChecker/README.md

 # XiaomiEuRomChecker
-Web application for checking for the latest weekly and/or stable xiaomi.eu MIUI 14 roms in sourceforge cloud folders.
+Web application for checking for the latest xiaomi.eu weekly HyperOS and/or xiaomi.eu stable MIUI 14 roms in sourceforge cloud folders.

 All users will have:
 - access to the available devices list
 - an option to get info about selected device
 - access to the download links section
+- to report unsupported or missing devices

 Registered users will have additional options:
 - CRUD for the links